vXchnge Revolutionizes Thermal ManagementRyan C. Hunter, May 22, 2017

 Like many companies facing pressure to adapt to the growth in big data and edge computing, colocation provider vXchnge is rolling out thermal management innovations in many of its U.S. data centers. vXchnge is an edge co-location provider with 14 data centers across the U.S., and Vertiv is present in many of them, providing power, cooling or monitoring and control technologies for protection, efficiency and capacity management.

-We recently spoke with Ryan Hunter, Director, Facilities Support, at vXchnge, about changes in their data centers and what the company is doing to adopt new technologies for thermal management.
+We recently spoke with Ross Warrington, Regional Vice President of Operations for vXchnge, about changes in their data centers and what they are doing to adopt new technologies for thermal management.

 VERTIV: What kind of company is vXchnge?